 \subsection{Semantic Grounding}

-We ask whether video DiTs ground textual tokens to the corresponding visual regions.
-We interpret $\mathbf{A}^\mathrm{v2t}$ as a per-token heatmap: for a text token $t$ (noun or verb), let $\mathbf{A}^\mathrm{v2t}(t) \in \mathbb{R}^{F\times H\times W}$ denotes attention over $F$ frames and $H\times W$ latent grid.
-We consider: (i) \textit{nouns}, which align with the spatial regions of subjects and objects, and (ii) \textit{verbs}, which capture \textit{interaction} by joint attention to the related subject and object.
-We perform all computations per layer, but we omit layer indices in symbols.
+We ask whether video DiTs ground textual tokens to visual regions.
+We read $\mathbf{A}^\mathrm{v2t}$ as a per-token heatmap: for text token $t$ (noun or verb), let $\mathbf{A}^\mathrm{v2t}(t) \in \mathbb{R}^{F\times H\times W}$ denotes attention over $F$ frames and $H\times W$ latent grid.
+We consider: (i) \textit{nouns}, which align with subject/object spatial regions, and (ii) \textit{verbs}, which capture \textit{interaction} via joint attention to subject and object.

-\paragraph{Noun Grounding.} The nouns cover the roles of instance \emph{subject} and \emph{object}.
-For each role $e \in \{\mathrm{sub}, \mathrm{obj}\}$, we form a token set $\mathcal{T}_e$, containing the head noun of the role and its modifiers.
-For concreteness, ``red cup" (object) yields $\mathcal{T}_\mathrm{obj} = \{\mathrm{cup, red}\}$.
-Since modifiers tend to attend to the same instance region as the head noun, we aggregate heatmaps by mean:
+\paragrapht{Noun Grounding.} Nouns cover the roles of the instance, \emph{subject} and \emph{object}.
+For each role $e \in \{\mathrm{sub}, \mathrm{obj}\}$, we form a token set $\mathcal{T}_e$, containing the role's head noun and its modifiers.
+Since modifiers tend to attend to the instance region as the head noun, we aggregate heatmaps by mean: